BoBch27/hamsterx/README.md

-# 🐹 hamsterx
+# 🐹 hamsterio

 **A tiny, Alpine-like reactive runtime that uses vanilla JS signals and squeaks fast.**

-hamsterx takes Alpine's delightful HTML-first syntax and marries it with Solid's signal-based reactivity.
+hamsterio takes Alpine's delightful HTML-first syntax and marries it with Solid's signal-based reactivity.
 The result?
 A tiny powerhouse that delivers updates so fast they'll make your hamster wheel spin.

 > *"Why hamsters?
 Because they're small, fast, and surprisingly powerful.
 Also, they fit in your pocket."* 🐹

-## Why hamsterx?
+## Why hamsterio?

 ✅ **Tiny**: Small enough to fit in a hamster's cheek pouch.
 It's just ~3KB gzipped (~7KB minified).
 ✅ **Fast**: Signal-based reactivity means surgical DOM updates, not sledgehammer re-renders.
-✅ **Familiar**: If you know Alpine.js, you already know hamsterx.
+✅ **Familiar**: If you know Alpine.js, you already know hamsterio.
 ✅ **No Build Step**: Drop it in via CDN and start coding.
 Your hamster doesn't have time for webpack configs.

 ## 📌 Installation